simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-02.md

 ### Reflection

 After the assignment, have a class discussion about the results.
-Which hole diameters worked best?
+Did the bracket work as intended?
 Why?
 What would they do differently next time?

 ## Sourcing Materials